mosaicml/composer/docs/source/trainer/using_the_trainer.rst

                      })

 Providing an empty dictionary to deepspeed is also valid.
-The deepspeed defaults will be used and other fields (such as precision) inferred from the trainer.
+The deepspeed defaults will be used and other fields (such as precision) will be inferred from the trainer.

 .. warning::